irmen/Pyro5/docs/source/clientcode.rst

     print("velocity = ", velo)

-See the :file:`attributes` example for more information.
+See the `attributes example <https://github.com/irmen/Pyro5/tree/master/examples/attributes>`_ for more information.